rya-sge/access-denied/_posts/2024-05-06-solidity-interview-question-rareskills-advanced.md

 By hashing the message, we ensure that each message has the same size at the end.
 If the message was not hashed, there is a risk that the message will be padded or truncated, reducing the security.

-Moreover, it is also recommanded to use a hash whose size matches the subgroup.
+Moreover, it is also recommended to use a hash whose size matches the subgroup.
 It is the reason why SHA256/Keccak256 is perfect for [secp256r1](https://neuromancer.sk/std/secg/secp256r1) which is defined in a 256-bit prime field.

 Reference: